f3d-app/f3d/doc/libf3d/CLASSES.md

 Interactor also lets you add and remove bindings in order to modify how the libf3d react to different interactions, eg. when a key is pressed or when a file is dropped.
+This API also lets you control the content of the cheatsheet.

 Use `log::setVerboseLevel(log::VerboseLevel::DEBUG)` to print debug information on interaction and command use.